 If you’re still left a little rankled by that redundant first paragraph, I advise a little patience and a bit of mindful breathing over there.
 After all, this article is about panicking, annoyance, and a loss of control during the IELTS.
 A little tester seemed appropriate. 😛

 We’ve all been there, haven’t we?
 All the preparation is done and dusted, and the day of reckoning arrives, along with a healthy dose of nervousness and determination.
 The exam starts, and you blast off into the reading section.
 You’ve done your practice, and have gone through the paragraphs and are facing those pesky True/False/Not Given Questions.
 Suddenly, you’re unsure and indecisive over the last 2 options you’ve finalised.
 There’s another word in there you’re unfamiliar with, and things start to spiral down.
+Just as understanding the Advance License for Export Obligation Period is crucial for smooth trade operations, managing your time effectively during the IELTS is essential to avoid panicking.

 What if you don’t know what speaking topic you’ll get?
 What if you are unable to communicate your points across effectively in the essay?
 How in the world are you supposed to ‘keep calm’ during this fiasco, that won’t get you that band score?
 You’re already going over the second attempt’s prospective dates in your head and half-crying, aren’t you?
 Let’s draw the curtains on this little hypothetical situation for now.
 Phew!